project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 The following is the list of the demo users:

- Username |	Role
+ Role |	User ID
  ---------|----------
-adopterorgadmin@adopter| Org Admin
+Org Admin| adopterorgadmin@adopter
-adoptercreator@adopter | Content Creator
+Content Creator| adoptercreator@adopter
-adopterreviewer@adopter| Content Reviewer
+Content Reviewer| adopterreviewer@adopter
-adopterbookcreator@adopter | Book Creator
+Book Creator| adopterbookcreator@adopter
-adopterbookreviewer@adopter| Book Reviewer
+Book Reviewer| adopterbookreviewer@adopter
-adopterflagreviewer@adopter| Flag Reviewer
+Flag Reviewer| adopterflagreviewer@adopter
-adoptercoursementor@adopter| Course Mentor
+Course Mentor| adoptercoursementor@adopter

-**Note:** To get the passwords for each of the demo user, send an email to: info@sunbird.org
+**Note:** To get the passwords for each of the demo user, send an email to: info@sunbird.org For information about user roles refer to [Types of Users] (features-documentation/userrole){:target="_blank"} page.